Here you will find news releases and the latest news featuring the Office of the Secretary of State.

 Media Contact: Misty Curn, Strategic Communications Director

 2026 North Dakota Primary Election Absentee/Vote By Mail and Early Voting Numbers - Please note that these are not election results.
-Primary Election unofficial results will begin posting at 8 p.m.
-CST – June 9, 2026
+General Election unofficial results will begin posting at 8 p.m.
+CST – November 3, 2026

 Recent News